seonkyoo/home/_pages/1_about.md

 social: false
 ---

-I am a postdoctoral associate in the Department of Earth Sciences at the University of Minnesota, Twin Cities.
+I am a postdoctoral associate in the Department of Earth and Environmental Sciences at the University of Minnesota, Twin Cities.

 My research centers on model-data fusion, combining process-based models with data-driven methods, to improve predictive capability and understanding of hydrogeological systems.
 I am currently working on inverse problems for subsurface characterization and anomalous transport in fractured media.